hantsy/spring-r2dbc-sample/docs/chat.md

 }
 ```

-`CreateMessageCommand` is used to wrap the request body when sending a message.
+The `CreateMessageCommand` is used to wrap the request body when sending a message.

-Then define a `RouterFunction` bean to declare the routing rules.
+Then define a `RouterFunction` bean to declare the routing rules at runtime.

 ```java
 @Configuration